Georgia Couple Discovers $25,000 In Cold Hard Cash, Returns Money To Store Owner

 “How about some GOOD news?!?” the police department’s Facebook post began.
 “Today, local business owner Gautambhai Patel reported having lost a deposit bag with nearly $25,000!
 Our office began investigating but hoped that whoever would find the bag would do the right thing and turn it in.
 Local residents Jeff and Mechelle Green are those amazing people!
 They recovered the bag and made sure it was returned to the rightful owner.
 We always encourage citizens to do the right thing both morally and legally!
 Thank you to the Green’s!”

-The Facebook post has gone viral with more than one hundred comments from people praising them for making the right decision.
+The Facebook post has gone viral with more than 100 comments from people praising them for making the right decision.
 To many, the post is a reminder that everyone’s moral compass isn’t broken and there are still good people in the world.
 Of course, there were a few Facebook users who couldn’t resist admitting they didn’t know if they could have made the same noble decision.
 However, no one is likely more grateful than Patel.
 If the couple hadn’t returned the money his business could have suffered a tremendous loss.